 Andrew R. Hanson, Co-Chair of Research Committee

 Andrew’s experiences include attending and teaching in diverse educational settings, his research on the economic value of diversity, and his personal and professional relationships with people from a wide range of racial and class backgrounds.
-Andrew works as a researcher at the Georgetown University Center on Education and the Workforce, where he studies the intersection between postsecondary education and the labor market.
-His research focuses on workforce development, millennials’ experience in the job market, work-based learning, and the economic value of postsecondary credentials.
+Andrew is a Senior Research Fellow at the Strada Institute for the Future of Work, where he researches the challenges associated with the future of work and how our learning ecosystem must evolve to meet those challenges head on.
+Andrew formerly served as a senior researcher at the Georgetown University Center on Education and the Workforce and policy advisor for Maryland Senator Bill Ferguson.
 Andrew is a first-generation college student and a Teach For America alumnus.
 Andrew studied philosophy and economics at the University of Wisconsin-Madison and education at the University of Missouri-Saint Louis.

 Siri Warkentien, Co-Chair of Research Committee

 Siri Warkentien is the proud parent of two children attending public school in Ward 4 of Washington, DC.
 Siri is a researcher at RTI International in the Center for Evaluation and Study of Educational Equity, where she conducts formative and summative evaluations of programs that seek to improve education and work outcomes for youth.
 In addition, her research focuses on understanding how parents make education decisions for their children and how school and neighborhood contexts affect young adult well-being.
 Through her work, Siri hopes to bring awareness to and contribute to the dismantling of the structures and conditions that create and maintain unequal educational opportunities for children.
 Siri received her PhD in Sociology from Johns Hopkins University.

 Erica Cuevas, Co-Chair of Marketing & Communications Committee